BradleyCodeU/bradleycodeu.github.io/_apcsp/console/031ConsoleHourlyAndYearlyWages.md

 Sample Output 1 (user input is in ** asterisk ** and should not be coded into your program)
 ```
+I can calculate your 1) Hourly Wage given a Yearly Wage OR 2) Yearly Wage given a Hourly Wage: **lkjsdf**
+Invalid Input
 I can calculate your 1) Hourly Wage given a Yearly Wage OR 2) Yearly Wage given a Hourly Wage: **1**
 What is your yearly wage? **30000.00**
 How many days per week do you work on average? **5**